Seems like a lifetime ago and really, it was.

 I ate lunch with my friend Shannon a few months ago and sat at the table crying about how much I truly love being mommy to my girls and that I am not ready for my “shift” with Anna to be over.

 My life for the past 18 years has revolved around my children and I threw myself into it with wild abandon.
 That’s not to say that there haven’t been awful moments that made me wish time would speed up.
 There were many, and I know as a mom, I am not alone in that.
 For a period, I felt guilty for those moments but not anymore.
 Raising children isn’t easy, isn’t for the weak at heart, isn’t for the selfish.
 It is a compliment to myself and my husband to say we are parents, first, and anything else after.

-But it isn’t all soggy and filled with sadness thinking of Anna starting a new chapter.
+But it isn’t all soggy and filled with sadness thinking about Anna starting a new chapter.
 There is excitement as well.
 I can’t wait to watch her meet new friends, become serious about her future (which is already beginning). become even more mature, gain experiences, learn how to become a self-sufficient adult.
 I can’t wait to live college through her eyes (I never went away to college), I can’t wait to be a mom to her at this stage of her life.

 There will be such a huge void in our home beginning August 15th.
 A void that we won’t ever try to fill.
 A room that will sit empty until she is home to be in it again.
 Filling it with her energy, her exuberance, and her loads of laundry that I will never complain about again.
 I may sit in her room the night we come home from dropping her off.
 Hell, I may even sleep in her room, smelling her clothes and bedding.
 Or maybe I will close the door and not be able to go in there for a few days or weeks.

 There were many years where I thought who I was as a human being was wrapped up in important titles.